International9/Quake-Unity-Movement/README.md

 - drag the player prefab from the folder to the scene
 - make sure that the layers 'layerColl' and 'layerGround' in the main movement script are setup (reccomended)

-congrats, now use it however you want!
+congrats, now use it however you want, go crazy!

 # Potential Issues: